-Former NYC Mayor Rudy Giuliani recalls beginning his day on September 11, 2001 at breakfast with a close friend and his counsel, Dennison Young.
+Former NYC Mayor Rudy Giuliani recalls beginning his day on September 11, 2001, at breakfast with a close friend and his counsel, Dennison Young.
 As the men were concluding their breakfast, a member of Giuliani’s security detail said that the North Tower had been struck by an aircraft.

-Giuliani recalls discussing a plan with the New York City Fire Department (FDNY) Chief of Department Peter Ganci Jr. and NYPD’s Kerik, to rescue as many people as possible from below the impacted areas of the buildings.
+Giuliani recalls discussing a plan with the New York City Fire Department (FDNY) Chief of Department Peter Ganci Jr. and NYPD’s Kerik to rescue as many people as possible from below the impacted areas of the buildings.
 Following that discussion, he called the White House.
 While on the phone with the White House secretary, the South Tower fell.

 Following 2001, the 9/11 Commission found that the FDNY and NYPD protected 100% of the people who could be saved below the impact zone, just as they had planned to do.
-Giuliani reflects on his friend FDNY Chief of Department Ganci and thanks him for the extraordinary heroism that he and his members displayed on that day, a day America – and the world - should never forget.
+Giuliani reflects on his friend FDNY Chief of Department Ganci and thanks to him for the extraordinary heroism that he and his members displayed on that day, a day America – and the world - should never forget.